-- 6. Look for branded products Search for products with proper brands and logo and instruction manuals.
+- 6. Look for branded products Search for product with proper brands and logo and instruction manuals.
 Do not buy products with no brands, poorly written or missing instruction manuals. - 7.
 When selecting inverters, ask the seller if the output of the inverter is a pure sine wave.
 It must be stated on the inverter that it is a sine wave inverter.
-Check the voltage and wattage on the labels or name plates.
+Check the voltage and wattage on the labels or name plates. - 8.
+Inspect the name plates in detail.
+The product can be mistakenly packed in wrong boxes so always read the name plate to find the right voltage, current or wattage of the components.